sprucelabsai/developer.spruce.ai/standards/index.md

     start(): void
 }

-// export the class as default (same as server side) export default class Car extends Vehicle {
+// export the class as default export default class Car extends Vehicle {
     // define as arrow function so scope is bound start = () => {